 The GED Tennessee exam consists of four subject areas, and individuals have the option to take all four tests at once or schedule them separately.
 Candidates can choose to take the tests at designated testing centers or opt for the Tennessee GED test online, which provides flexibility for those with busy schedules.

-To be eligible for the TN GED, individuals must meet specific criteria.
+GED eligibility criteria in Tennessee requires individuals to meet specific criteria.
 The minimum age requirement is 17 years old.
-However, candidates who are 17 must fulfill additional requirements to qualify for the test.
+However, candidates who are 17 must fulfill additional Tennessee GED requirements to qualify for the test.
 They are required to obtain parental consent and permission from their school district.

 Specifically, they must submit a completed HSE Recommendation for 17-Year-Old Students form, which must be signed by a parent or guardian and the superintendent of their last attended school.
 This ensures that underage candidates have the necessary support and approval to take the test.